-London Vision Clinic helping to reduce preventable and unnecessary blindness in Nepal
+London Vision Clinic is helping to reduce preventable and unnecessary blindness in Nepal

-A painless, 10-minute procedure can restore someone’s sight.
-But in the world’s poorest countries, people are forced to suffer needlessly.
-The World Health Organisation estimates that 39 million people around the world suffer from blindness, with over 50% of avoidable cases caused by untreated cataracts.1
+The World Health Organisation estimates that 39 million people around the world suffer from blindness.
+Of that population, over 50% of avoidable cases are caused by untreated cataracts, closely followed by uncorrected refractive error.1

-“I wanted to learn every part of the process, as it is done at London Vision Clinic, from the ground to the top of the tree,” Kishore said of his time with us.
+We trained Dr Kishore Pradhan for nine months here in London.
+“I wanted to learn every part of the process, as it is done at London Vision Clinic, from the ground to the top of the tree,” Dr Pradhan said of his time with us.

 From Harley Street to the Himalayas

-As well as our permanent clinics, we’ve been funding “eye camps”, where teams of surgeons (organised by Tilganga Institute of Ophthalmology) visit communities across Nepal – and reach even the most remote areas of the Himalayas.
-In places where treatment would normally be completely out of reach, we’ve screened over 5,900 people, restoring sight to over 600 patients.
+Alongside the RSU, for several years we’ve been funding “eye camps”, where teams of surgeons (organised by Tilganga Institute of Ophthalmology) visit communities across Nepal – and reach even the most remote areas of the country.
+In places where treatment would normally be completely out of reach, we have sponsored numerous eye camps, which have screened over 5,500 people and restored sight to over 600 patients.

 For many, this can mean seeing their loved ones for the first time in years.
-Kishore recalls his own experiences: “We witnessed women seeing their grandchildren for the first time.
+Dr Pradhan recalls his own first-hand experience: “We witnessed women seeing their grandchildren for the first time.
 Breastfeeding mothers who had never before seen what their babies looked like.
 Even husbands seeing their wives for the first time in years saying ‘Oh, you’ve become older!’”